m-derakhshan/mdkit/qr_scanner/readme.md

 ## 🛠️ Usage

 The usage is very simple, all you need is providing a qr code state align with QRScanner composable.

-It is up to you to handle and request for Camera runtime permission. for that, you can use "Permission" module.
+It is up to you to handle and request for Camera runtime permission.
+For that, you can use [`mdkit-permission`](https://github.com/m-derakhshan/mdkit/tree/main/permission).

 ```kotlin
 val qrCodeState = rememberQRCodeState()